-James is listed as a leading junior in the inquests and inquiries sections of the Legal 500 2019 and Chambers and Partners UK Bar Guide 2019.
+James is listed as a leading junior in the inquests and inquiries and clinical negligence sections of the Legal 500 2021 and in inquests and inquiries in Chambers and Partners UK Bar Guide 2021.

 James is the Secretary of the Access to Justice and Legal Aid Committee of the International Bar Association.

 “He is very good at explaining things to clients and being easily accessible.
 He is also good on his feet and on paper too.”
 “He is very impressive in complex cases, and he can do a very broad range of work which is helpful in inquests where specialisms can overlap.”
 Chambers and Partner 2016